msreenam/eCornell-lab-8/README.md

 ## 🎯 Objectives
 - Build a regression model to predict review scores.
-- Identify which property features most influence guest satisfaction.
+- Use unstrucutred text data to train model
 - Improve model performance through feature engineering and tuning.

 ## 🔍 Methodology
 - Performed EDA and data cleaning using Pandas and Seaborn.
-- Engineered new features from amenities, host status, price, etc.
+- Engineered new features from descriptions and about sections
-- Trained and evaluated models including linear regression and random forests using scikit-learn.
+- Trained and evaluated models including linear regression

 ## 📊 Results & Findings
-- Achieved MAE: 0.29, RMSE: 0.50, R²: ~0.65 on test data.
+- Achieved MAE: 0.29, RMSE: 0.50
-- Found that price, host status, and location had the most predictive power.
 - Visualized prediction accuracy and residuals.

 ## 📈 Visualizations